cmusatyalab/gabriel-legacy/README.md

 Each client has one set of tokens per early discard filter.
 This allows the client to send frames that have passed "filter x" at a different rate than it sends frames that have passed "filter y."
-A cognitive engine can only consume frames that have passed a single filter.
+A cognitive engine can only consume frames that have passed one filter.
 A cognitive engine cannot change the filter that it consumes frames from.
+Multiple cognitive engines can consume frames that pass the same filter.

 The Gabriel server returns a token to the client for "filter x" as soon as the first cognitive engine that consumes frames from "filter x" returns a